Master of Science in Clinical Research

 - Students who are a U.S. Citizen or U.S. Permanent Resident.

-The program accepts nine students each year.
+The program funds nine students each year.
 Talk to your advisor to determine the best time to take a "year out" to complete this degree.

 Want more Information?